 - disruption of the menstrual cycle

-Cutting calories is key to weight loss.
+Cutting calories and eating a nutritious diet are key to weight loss.

 - body size